-All together this spiced beef stew is truly a nutritional powerhouse and a healing recipe if I ever wrote one.
-Anti-inflammatory spices, gut healing bone broth, vitamin-packed veggies and fatty coconut milk to bring it all together!
+All together this low-carb beef stew is truly a nutritional powerhouse and a healing recipe if I ever wrote one.
+Anti-inflammatory spices, gut-healing bone broth, vitamin-packed veggies, and fatty coconut milk to bring it all together!

 Can I Make This Spiced Beef Stew In The Instant Pot?